Build A Website

 Quantcast Choice

-In its FAQs, Quantcast Choice goes into more detail about what is included in TCF 2.0.
-Beyond that, the service's management portal allows users to monitor their consent rate, as well as assess whether the tool is up-to-date and conforming to the newest data privacy settings.
+In its FAQs, Quantcast Choice goes into more detail about what TCF 2.0 includes.
+Beyond that, the service's admin portal allows users to monitor their consent rate, as well as assess whether the tool is up-to-date and conforming to the newest data privacy settings.
 If necessary, users can also make changes.

-Quantcast Choice's clearly arranged management portal makes it easy to gain an overview of consent on your website.
+Quantcast Choice's clearly arranged admin portal makes it easy to gain an overview of consent on your website.

-In addition to this central portal, Quantcast Choice also allows users to apply the tool across an entire domain with just a few lines of code, opening a consent pop-up on every page.
-As a result, users can gain greater insight into their site's visitors in real-time.
+In addition to its admin portal, Quantcast Choice also allows users to apply the tool across an entire domain with just a few lines of code, opening a consent pop-up on every page.
+This provides users with greater insight into their site's visitors in real time.

 Quantcast Choice's second place is not disputed, with it being one of the most popular cookie consent tools out there.
 There also isn't much separating it from Osano, and as a managed service, it enjoys the advantage of being completely free